instret/rust-book/src/ch04-04-slices.md

 something, we cannot also take a mutable reference.
 Because `clear` needs to truncate the `String`, it needs to get a mutable reference.
-The `println!` after the call to `clear` uses the reference in `word`, so the immutable reference must still be active at that point.
+The `println!` after the call to `clear` uses the reference in `word`, so the immutable reference **must still be active at that point**.
 Rust disallows the mutable reference in `clear` and the immutable reference in `word` from existing at the same time, and compilation fails.
 Not only has Rust made our API easier to use, but it has also eliminated an entire class of errors at compile time!